When Sterling Silver Needs a Qualified Appraisal for Donation, Estate or Insurance

 Replacement Value vs. Fair Market Value

 Insurance appraisals typically use replacement value—what it would cost to purchase a comparable item at retail today—rather than FMV (what you could sell it for).
-For sterling silver, replacement value is often 30% to 100% higher than FMV because retail markups, dealer availability, and pattern discontinuation all drive up the cost of finding an equivalent piece.
+For sterling silver, replacement value is often a category-dependent amount to a category-dependent amount higher than FMV because retail markups, dealer availability, and pattern discontinuation all drive up the cost of finding an equivalent piece.

 For example, a 12-place-setting flatware service might have a lower FMV than its replacement cost if you need to source every piece today.
 Insurance carriers often use replacement framing so the scheduled coverage can respond to a real replacement need.